Boating under the influence is a crime in Nevada. Specifically, it’s illegal to operate a watercraft

 In addition, note that every defendant sentenced for a felony BUI will be required to undergo an evaluation for alcohol and drug abuse.

-Finally, note that people sentenced to prison for DUI are usually housed in a minimum-security facility and are segregated from violent offenders.6
+Finally, note that people sentenced to prison for BUI are usually housed in a minimum-security facility and are segregated from violent offenders.6

-A second-time or subsequent BUI conviction in Nevada is a category B felony.
+Getting a BUI after you have been convicted of a felony BUI is a category B felony.
 The penalty carries:

 - two to fifteen (2 – 15) years in prison; and